Explore beyond the boundaries

 When you step outside of the garden there is a great deal to see in the parkland and across the wider estate.

-The parkland is easily accessible from the car park or gardens, and is a real treat for tree lovers, families and dog walkers.
+The parkland is easily accessible from the garden, and is a real treat for tree lovers, families and dog walkers.
 Explore acres of parkland, including Mill Copse where the stream still flows down the steps of the old water mill.
 Look out for veteran trees including oaks and sweet chestnuts and the sweeping avenues of ash and lime.
 For the young and the young at heart, seek out the tree swings located in the parkland.

 For a more sedate walk, why not follow in the steps of the Phelips women, and enjoy Ladies Walk, with views over the old deer park and village, including the house.
 This is a circular walk and leads you back down through the village past the Abbey Gatehouse, dovecote and medieval fishpond.